 The governor also reportedly suggested the council’s leadership should resign, according to a local ABC affiliate in Houston.

-Some Texas mayors seemed to echo the fear of their constituents while continuing to call for answers from the council.
+Some Texas mayors seemed to echo the fears of their constituents while continuing to call for answers from the council.

 Mayor Eric Johnson of Dallas upbraided ERCOT for the power outages.

 “I have been as frustrated as everyone else today,” Johnson said on social media on Monday night.
 “I know this has been extraordinarily difficult.
 These power outages are unacceptable, and ERCOT needs to answer for them.”

 Houston Mayor Sylvester Turner reminded residents that the city does not have jurisdiction over the power grid.